-The UK universities minister Jo Johnson stated recently that "this form of cheating is unacceptable and pernicious.
+The then UK universities minister Jo Johnson stated in 2017 that "this form of cheating is unacceptable and pernicious.
 It not only undermines standards in our world-class universities, but devalues the hard-earned qualifications of those who don't cheat".
-He urged the sector to implement "strong policies and sanctions to address this important issue in the most robust way possible"[ii].
+He urged the sector to implement "strong policies and sanctions to address this important issue in the most robust way possible".[10]